zchyde/brooklinebooksmith.com/_drafts/hp-party.md

 ---
-title: 'cursed child #blessed'
+title: Brookline Booksmith and the Cursed Child
 published: false
 featured: false
 date: 2016-07-29T09:00:00.000Z
-description: What to expect at the Booksmith on the night Harry Potter returns.
+description: What to expect at the Booksmith on Saturday 7/30--the night Harry Potter returns.
 featured_image_path:
 featured_image_position: 50
 show_featured_image_in_post: false